 Finally, Trensition - a trend analytics company - presented their predictive models and tools that can be customized to their clients’ specific needs.
 These highly modifiable models provide in-depth quantitative insights, and they do so much faster than traditional qualitative and labour-intensive research methods.

-Such a Growth and Development Program that involves inviting others into your space, organically leads to an environment where relationships are built and trust is established.
+More specifically, Workero and Procter & Gamble have teamed up to open this corporate accelerator program around the principle of an ecoystem.
+The ecosystem mindset involves inviting others into your space, organically leads to an environment where relationships are built and trust is established.
 In this more organic way, partners in the ecosystem eventually benefit from, and draw on, each other’s strengths.

 On the one hand, established companies that are under constant pressure to innovate due to their position in mature markets, benefit from startups’ and scale-ups’ agility, specialization, and willingness to explore new markets and areas of innovation.
 On the other hand, startup companies that need market knowledge and visibility, can draw on established companies’ scale and strength in these areas.
 Established companies can also make resources, quality contacts, mentorship, and training available to their smaller partners.